nik-base/auto-tfs/README.md

 ## Authorization

-* Authorization process, if needed.
-This is performed by command bar.
-If necessary, you will be prompted to enter the credentials for your TFS account, where the current workspace is mapped to.
+- Authorization process, if needed you will be prompted to enter the credentials for your TFS account, where the current workspace is mapped to.
 Otherwise, a command will be executed silently.

 ## Available commands

-* Add (a file should be saved first in the folder, which is included into mappings in TFS)
+- Add (a file should be saved first in the folder, which is included into mappings in TFS)
-* Checkout
+- Checkout
-* Undo
+- Undo
-* Delete
+- Delete
-* Get Latest
+- Get Latest
-* Get All Latest
+- Get All Latest
-* Sync
+- Sync
-* Open on server
+- Open on server
-* Compare in Visual Studio
+- Compare in Visual Studio
-* Compare in Code
+- Compare in Code
-* View History in Visual Studio Prompt
+- View History in Visual Studio Prompt

 ## About the repository